 - Advise the Mayor and Council of the need to update or revise land use assumptions, capital improvements plan and development impact fees

-The Development Impact Fee Advisory Committee meets from Noon - 2:00 p.m. on the second Wednesday of each month at the Boise Depot Meeting Station (first floor, east entrance).
+The Development Impact Fee Advisory Committee is scheduled to meet from Noon - 2:00 p.m. on the second Wednesday of each month, usually at the Boise Depot Meeting Station (first floor, east entrance).
+Meetings may not be held some months if there are no work items for the committee, and meetings are occasionally held elsewhere, so please view upcoming meeting agendas to confirm meeting day and location.